 Let’s remember that Goldman Sachs was one of the heaviest users of the Fed’s loan facilities, taking out numerous loans from March 18, 2008 â€“ April 22, 2009.

-While CEO of Goldman Sachs Group in 2007, Blankfein earned a total compensation of $68millions, including a cash bonus of $27 millions.
-His total 2012 pay was $9 millions more than in 2011 and the highest since before the financial crisis.
+While CEO of Goldman Sachs Group in 2007, Blankfein earned a total compensation of $ 68 million, including a cash bonus of $27 million.
+His total 2012 pay was $9 million more than in 2011 and the highest since before the financial crisis.